...

 Guidance: Yes.
 The references to 9:00 A.M., 3:00 P.M., etc. in §395.8(d)(6) are examples only.
 Military time is also acceptable.

-Question 18: Section 395.8(d)(4) requires that the name of the motor carrier be shown on the driver’s record of duty status.
-If a company owns more than one motor carrier subject to the FMCSRs, may the company use logs listing the names of all such motor carrier employers and require the driver to identify the carrier for which the driver drives?
+Question 17: Section 395.8(d)(4) requires that the name of the motor carrier be shown on the driver’s record of duty status.
+If a company owns more than one motor carrier subject to the Federal Motor Carrier Safety Regulations (FMCSRs), may the company use logs listing the names of all such motor carrier employers and require the driver to identify the carrier for which he or she drives?

 Guidance: Yes, provided three conditions are met.
 First, the driver must identify his or her motor carrier employer by a method that would be visible on a photocopy of the log.
 A dark check mark by the carrier’s name would be acceptable.
 However, a colored highlight of the name would not be acceptable, since these colors are often transparent to photocopiers.

-Second, the driver may check off the name of the motor carrier employer only if the driver works for a single carrier during the 24 hour period covered by the log.
+Second, the driver may check off the name of the motor carrier employer only if he or she works for a single carrier during the 24 hour period covered by the log.

-Question 19: Regulatory guidance issued by the Office of Motor Carriers states that a driver’s record-of-duty-status (RODS) may be used as the 100 air-mile radius time record “provided the form contains the mandatory information.”
+Question 18: Regulatory guidance issued by the FMCSA states that a driver’s record-of-duty-status (RODS) may be used as the 100 air-mile radius time record “provided the form contains the mandatory information.”
 Is this “mandatory information” that required of a normal RODS under section 395.8(d) or that of the 100 air-mile radius exemption under section 395.1(e)(5)?

 Guidance: The “mandatory information” referred to is the time records specified by §395.1(e)(5) which must show: (1) the time the driver reports for duty each day; (2) the total number of hours the driver is on duty each day; (3) the time the driver is released from duty each day; and (4) the total time for the preceding 7 days in accordance with §395.8(j)(2) for drivers used for the first time or intermittently.